michaelw-gh/cspace-converter/README.md

 bundle install
 ```

-## Setup Data to be Imported
+## Setup CSV Data to be Imported

-Before the cspace-converter tool can import data into CollectionSpace, it must first
+Before the *cspace-converter* tool can import CSV data into CollectionSpace, it first
-"stage" the data from the CSV files into the Mongo DB.
+"stages" the data from the CSV files into a MongoDB database.

 **Setup CSV file(s)**

-Create the data directory and add the data files.
+Create a data directory and add the CSV files.
 For example:

 ```
 db/data/